justin-napolitano/hugo-rss-mysql-update/project.md

 generatedAt: '2025-11-24T21:35:07.873Z'
 source: github-auto
 summary: >-
-  This project automates scraping RSS feeds from a Hugo blog and updating a MySQL database with new posts using Python.
+  This project automates scraping RSS feeds from a Hugo blog and updates a MySQL database with new posts using Python.
 tags:
   - python
   - mysql